The 20 Best Tuberous Sclerosis Complex Doctors Near Me in Maryland, US

 English

-Peter Crino is a Neurologist in Baltimore, Maryland.
+Peter Crino is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Crino is rated as an Elite provider by MediFind in the treatment of Tuberous Sclerosis Complex.
-His top areas of expertise are Tuberous Sclerosis, Tuberous Sclerosis Complex, Cortical Dysplasia, Increased Head Circumference, and Gastrostomy.
-Dr. Crino is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Tuberous Sclerosis, Tuberous Sclerosis Complex, Cortical Dysplasia, Increased Head Circumference, and Gastrostomy.

 Languages Spoken: